 Zoe Sloane was born and raised in Las Vegas, Nevada and began her dance career at the age of two.
 While watching a dance program, Zoe became fascinated with movement and her mother took her to a friend who owned a local dance school.
 Zoe started dancing at the International Dance Education Academy under Karent Otjes, Heather Nelson, Stephan Reynolds, and founder Carol Sampson.
 During her years at IDEA, she learned ballet, jazz, and tap, while also dancing with the Royal Academy of Dance.
 In 2013, IDEA closed but Zoe still focused on ballet exams in the Royal Academy of Dance for the next year with Heather Nelson.
 She was accepted into the Las Vegas Academy of Performing Arts to further her dance training.
 Zoe also trained with the Contemporary West Dance Theatre under the direction of Bernard H. Gaddis, participating in their summer program and Dancer to Dancer program.
 In 2016, Zoe auditioned and was accepted into the second company of CWDT and in 2018, she was accepted to be an apprentice in the first company.
 Zoe is grateful for Bernard Gaddis and all the company members of CWDT for helping her improve her skills and making her dreams come true.

 Koura Wright was born in Ithaca, NY, but moved to Knoxville, TN at the age of 10.
-There she began taking ballet classes at Van Metre School of Dance with Amy Morton Vaughn and Jan Valenti, as well as Graham technique with Irena Lynn at Dancers studio.
-She later attended Austin-East Magnet High School and studied Humphrey technique with Karen Duren, Graham and Horton techniques with Kimberly Matibag.
-She also had the opportunity to attend summer programs with Randy Duncan and at the Ithaca Ballet.
-In 2006 she attended the dance program at Tennessee Governor’s School for the Arts and was also accepted as an alternate for the contemporary program at Jacob’s Pillow.
+There she began taking ballet classes at Van Metre School of Dance with Amy Morton Vaughn and Jan Valenti, as well as Graham technique with Irena Lynn at Dancers Studio.
+She later attended Austin-East Magnet High School and studied Humphrey technique with Karen Duren, and Graham and Horton techniques with Kimberly Matibag.
+She also had the opportunity to attend summer programs with Randy Duncan and the Ithaca Ballet.
+In 2006 she attended the dance program at the Tennessee Governor’s School for the Arts and was also accepted as an alternate for the contemporary program at Jacob’s Pillow.
 Koura danced as a company member with the Ithaca Ballet from 2009-2010, where she performed as a Russian Candy in The Nutcracker and a Jewel Fairy in The Sleeping Beauty.
-In 2010 she attended the summer intensive at The Ailey School and performed in a piece choreographed by Pedro Ruiz.
+In 2010 she attended the summer intensive at The Ailey School and performed in a piece by Pedro Ruiz.
 After returning to Tennessee in 2011, Koura taught modern dance at Van Metre School of Dance until 2017, and danced with the affiliated company, The Appalachian Ballet Company.
 She danced many featured roles with the company including, “Big Lil” in Lil’ Lil and the Swing Singin’ Sax, The Sea Witch in The Little Mermaid, and the Arabian Soloist in The Nutcracker.
-Koura is currently attending Middle Tennessee State University to complete her B.S. in Dance, she will graduate in Spring 2020.
-There Koura has been featured in works by Alia Cache, George Staib, Will Gill, and Colleen Barnes.
-This will be her first season with Contemporary West Dance Theatre, and Koura is also an instructor with the Artswork program.
+In 2020, Koura graduated from Middle Tennessee State University with a B.S. in Dance, where she was featured in works by Alia Cache, George Staib, Will Gill, and Colleen Barnes.
+This is her first season with the Contemporary West Dance Theatre, and Koura is also an instructor with the Artswork program.